7 Common Freelance Pricing Mistakes New Freelancers Make

 Many freelancers keep the same rates for years out of fear.
 Meanwhile, costs rise and skills improve.

-Multiple freelancers documented in Freelancers Union case studies reported modest annual increases of 10 to 20 percent with minimal client churn.
+Multiple freelancers documented in Freelancers Union resources have reported modest annual increases of 10 to 20 percent with minimal client churn.
 The clients who left were often low-margin anyway.

 Not raising rates locks you into yesterday’s business model.